 Meaning

-In the quote “All that I say is, examine, inquire.
+The message behind “All that I say is, examine, inquire.
 Look into the nature of things.
 Search out the grounds of your opinions, the for and against.
-Know why you believe, understand what you believe, and possess a reason for the faith that is in you.,” the emphasis is on wisdom.
-It highlights the thought that reflection reveals deeper truths while implying that mistakes teach valuable lessons.
+Know why you believe, understand what you believe, and possess a reason for the faith that is in you.” revolves around wisdom.
+It suggests that reflection reveals deeper truths, making it relatable to many people's experiences.

 Theme